Francode77/livestream-object-detection/README.md

 *This is a personal project to learn using computer vision object detection.*

 ## Project Description:
- Live object detection on a youtube livestream with Yolo.
-This program will run locally in a web browser.
+ Live object detection on a youtube livestream with Yolov5.
+The app runs locally in a web browser.

+[A demo version](https://francode77-livestream-object-detection-youtube-od-24bdil.streamlit.app/) is online on Streamlit cloud.

 # Requirements